Irony42/EventSlide/README.md

 # EventSlide
-Capture, Share, Project : Bring your party to life with out instant photo sharing software
+Capture, Share, Project : Bring your party to life with our instant photo sharing software